Need-based Scholarships for Current UH Mānoa Students

 How to Apply

-To apply, complete and submit the Summer Freshman Merit Scholarship 2024 Application.
+To apply, complete and submit the Summer Merit Scholarship 2025 Application, which will be available here (on this webpage) on March 3.
 Scholarships will be awarded on a first-come, first-served basis.
 On the application, complete the items to the best of your ability.
 Make sure your UH ID number is accurate so staff can confirm your eligibility.

 You may reach us at summer.programs@hawaii.edu or by calling (808)956-9246.